5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Ivy_Bridge.md

 </details>

 ## About
-Although installing macOS Monterey and newer on systems with Intel CPUs of the Ivy Bridge family can be achieved with OpenCore and the OpenCore Legacy Patcher (OCLP), it's not officially supported nor documented since Dortania only provides support for legacy Macs by Apple.
+Although installing macOS Ventura and newer on systems with Intel CPUs of the Ivy Bridge family can be achieved with OpenCore and the OpenCore Legacy Patcher (OCLP), it's not officially supported nor documented since Dortania only provides support for legacy Macs by Apple.
 I developed this guide based on my experiences trying to get macOS 13 and newer running on my Lenovo T530 Laptop but it is applicable to desktop systems as well since I factored in the necessary EFI and config adjustments.

 | ⚠️ Important Status Updates |
 |:----------------------------|